batcholi/Archean_wiki/src/components/fluids/SabatierReactor.md

 ### Production
 The Sabatier reactor can process up to 0.1 kg of hydrogen per second, providing 0.2 kg of methane per second.

+> The Sabatier reactor releases water (H2O) into its environment during the reaction.
+This water is usually not visible, but in a sealed volume, it will start to accumulate.